ysdarji/matplotlib-challenge/README.md

 - Generate a pie plot using both Pandas's `DataFrame.plot()` and Matplotlib's `pyplot` that shows the distribution of female or male mice in the study \
 ![Distribution](https://github.com/Jiuhe2020/matplotlib-challenge/blob/master/images/Distribution.png)
 - Calculate the final tumor volume of each mouse across four of the most promising treatment regimens: Capomulin, Ramicane, Infubinol, and Ceftamin.
 Calculate the quartiles and IQR and quantitatively determine if there are any potential outliers across all four treatment regimens
-- Using Matplotlib, generate a box and whisker plot of the final tumor volume for all four treatment regimens and highlight any potential outliers in the plot by changing their color and style. \
+- Using Matplotlib, generate a box and whisker plot of the final tumor volume for all four treatment regimens and highlight any potential outliers in the plot by changing their color and style \
 ![Final_Tumor_Volume](https://github.com/Jiuhe2020/matplotlib-challenge/blob/master/images/Final_Tumor_Volume.png)
 - Select a mouse (g316) that was treated with Capomulin and generate a line plot of time point versus tumor volume for that mouse. \
 ![Capomulin_g316](https://github.com/Jiuhe2020/matplotlib-challenge/blob/master/images/Capomulin_g316.png)